|

 The

-second referendum in May 2009 unfortunately showed a reversal in support for
+second referendum in May 2009 unfortunately showed a

-the PR option, and it failed.
-Not
+reversal in support for the PR option, and it failed,

-surprisingly, the two referendums in Canadian provinces proposing a Mixed
+surprisingly, the two referendums in Canadian

-Member Proportional system (MMP) like New Zealand’s
+system (MMP) like New Zealand’s

 failed dismally.
-They showed that the existing single-member system - which
+They showed that the existing

-36% for MMP in Prince Edward Island
+with only 36% for MMP in Prince Edward

-province in 2005, and 37% for MMP in Ontario province in 2007.
+Island province in 2005, and 37% for

-In Ontario, MMP received a majority vote in less than 5% of the province’s
+majority vote in less than 5% of the province’s 107

-107 electorates, which contrasts sharply with British Columbia, where 97% of
+electorates, which contrasts sharply with British

-electorates preferred the Hare-Clark type of single transferable vote
+Hare-Clark type of single transferable vote

 proposed. |